dhuang8/Tall-Bot/README.md

 ### .eval (JS code)
 Runs JavaScript code.
 Admin only.
 ### .weather (location)
-Returns the current weather and the forecast for the next 7 days
+Returns the current weather and the forecast for the next 7 days at location term
 ### .pt (search_term) [online] [num_results]
 Searches the cheapest results from poe.trade
 ### .roll (max_roll)
 Rolls a `max_roll` sided die
 ### .roll (#d#)
-Rolls DnD style dice
+Rolls DnD style dice and adds them
-### (d:dd am est)
+### (0:00 am est)
 Responds with the time converted to other time zones
 ### fuck (you|u) (something)
-Responds with `I think its hilarious u kids talking shit about **something**`...
+Responds with `I think its hilarious u kids talking shit about `...
 ### whens (something)
 Responds with `never`
 ### wat